fanglingsu/vimb/commands.md

   Example: `:run set input-bg-normal=#ff0 | set input-fg-normal=#f0f | 5pagedown`

+pass-through
+: Switches vimb into pass-through mode.
+In pass-through mode only the `<ctrl-c>` and `<esc>` keybindings are interpreted by vimb, all other keystrokes are given to the webview to handle them.
+This allows to use websites that uses keybindings itself, that might be swallowed by vimb else.

 shellcmd CMD
 : Runs given shell CMD syncron and print the output into inputbox.
 The CMD can contain multiple `%` chars that are expanded to the current opened uri.